lukew3/ti84programs/README.md

 # ti84programs
 A collection of programs that I made on the TI-84 CE calculator.
-This is the beginning of my journey into coding.
+This is where it all started.